 Bassoonist Adam Drake is an active musician across the central Texas region.
 Based in Austin, Adam teaches a large studio of middle and high school bassoon students, and most recently, was awarded the position of Second Bassoon with the Lubbock Symphony Orchestra and Second Bassoon with the Symphony of South Texas.
 Along with his teaching and orchestral pursuits, Adam is also a dynamic chamber musician.
 As bassoonist and executive director for prismatx ensemble, he enjoys creating multi-sensory concerts and art experiences.
 A promoter of classical music of all kinds, he collaborates with the Austin Center for Music Therapy’s “Movement Tracks Project,” and is also a board member for the community-based Austin Civic Orchestra.
 His past summer experiences include the Banff Centre for Arts and Creativity, the National Music Festival, Taneycomo Festival Orchestra, Brevard Music Center’s Institute and Festival, and the American Wind Symphony Orchestra’s 55th season.
 A native Floridian, Adam was awarded a Master of Music degree from The University of Texas Butler School of Music in May 2017.
 His primary teachers and other musical inspirations include Kristin Wolfe Jensen, Jeff Keesecker, and Amanda Swain.

 Daris Word Hale

-Daris Word Hale teaches bassoon at Texas State University and is second Bassoonist with the Austin Symphony Orchestra and the Austin Opera, and is a founding member of Wild Basin Winds.
+Daris Word Hale teaches bassoon at Texas State University, is second Bassoonist with the Austin Symphony Orchestra and the Austin Opera, and is a founding member of Wild Basin Winds.
 One bassoon, 11 orchestras, 7 countries, 47 world premieres, TV, film, commercials, DVD’s, CD’s; life long learner with one heart, one soul, one loving husband, two sweet kids, hundreds of brilliant students, or rather teachers; 7 billion friends; always manifesting music and art.
 Daris is a Fulbright Ambassador, having served in Tanzania on a Fulbright Grant 2010-11.